Online Help

 Songs in a playlist that are from Quartet app volumes that you don’t have (or are uninstalled) will not appear when the playlist is running – the app will advance to the next song in the list you do have.

-In the Info section, you can rename the playlist, turn off the autoplay function or delete the playlist.
+In the Info section at the top, you can rename the playlist, turn off the autoplay function or get to the first song in the playlist by tapping the white play button.

 To change the order of songs in your playlist, tap, hold then slide up or down the ‘3 line’ button.
 Release when in the right location.